Explore chapters and articles related to this topic

 The term “auxetic” was first used by Evans et al. [4] to describe the materials with a negative value of Poisson’s ratio [4].
 Isotropic porous materials with a negative value of Poisson's ratios were fabricated by Lakes [5] from conventional open-cell polymer foams by using a method of compression-heating process.
 The negative Poisson’s ratio of auxetic materials are mainly due to the intertwined deformations of inter-connected members of macro structural forms.
 Thus, the properties of auxetic cellular materials can be altered if the unit cell architectures are changed.
 The unusual deformation mode of negative Poisson’s ratio materials exhibit superior properties as compared to conventional materials, such as increased indentation resistance [6–8], improved protective properties [9, 10], higher energy absorption capabilities [11], and better fracture toughness [12, 13].
 Auxetic materials are very important in future applications in civil engineering, aeronautical engineering, defense equipment, smart sensors and actuators, filter cleaning technology and biomechanics engineering.
 In recent years, the number of patent applications and paper publications on auxetic materials has increased significantly.

-Published in Materials and Manufacturing Processes, 2022
+Published in Mechanics of Advanced Materials and Structures, 2020

 Design and fabrication of novel auxetic weft-knitted fabrics with Kevlar yarns